aaronbieber/bitdepth.show/content/episodes/bd001-the-end-of-professional-photography.md

 ---
-title: "The end of professional photography??"
+title: "BD001: The end of professional photography??"
 date: 2022-10-02T09:46:38-04:00
 ---